datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 Systems
 ^^^^^^^

-The systems tab looks very much like the pipe tab in the Pipe overview above.
+The systems manu looks very much like the pipe tab in the Pipe overview above.

 .. figure:: ./media/systems-overview.png
    :align: center